devstopfix/postfix/README.md

 There are two implementations:

 * `Postfix.Simple` for simple pipelines using a list
-* `Postfix.Stack` which uses a list for the program and a stack for operands and results
+* [Postfix.Stack][stack] which uses a list for the program and a stack for operands and results

 ### Limitations